 Content: Hot Air Oven Sterilization

 Definition of Hot Air Oven

-Hot air oven is a type of dry heat sterilization that works on the principle of heat conduction, in which the articles are sterilized layer by layer, starting from the surface towards the centre.
+A hot air oven is a type of dry heat sterilization that works on the principle of heat conduction, in which the articles are sterilized layer by layer, starting from the surface towards the centre.
 In this system, dry heat is recirculated within a chamber at a temperature ranging between 50-300 ºC to sterilize thermally stable objects.
-Hot air oven makes the use of dry heat to oxidize the cellular components of the microorganisms and their spores to kill them.
-Hot air oven is another way of sterilizing articles like glassware, metals, surgical equipment, powders etc. A diagram of a typical hot air oven is given below:
+A hot air oven makes the use of dry heat to oxidize the cellular components of the microorganisms and their spores to kill them.
+A hot air oven is another way of sterilizing articles like glassware, metals, surgical equipment, powders etc. A diagram of a typical hot air oven is given below:

 Construction of Hot Air Oven

 A hot air oven consists of various parts that can be broadly classified under two heads viz. exterior components and interior components.

 - Main switch: It is used to switch on or switch off the instrument.
 A green indicator lights up when the device is switched on.

 - Temperature regulator: It is used to regulate the temperature as per one’s requirement.
 The temperature increases when the knob is rotated to the right side and decreases when turned to the left.